COSIMA/regional-mom6/docs/angle_calculation.md

 ## Code structure

-Most calculation code is implemented in the rotation.py script, which is called by the regridding functions if rotation is required.
+Most calculation code is implemented in the `rotation.py`, which is called by the regridding functions if rotation is required.